weichx/cerialize/README.md

 Calling `Serialize(value, classType?)` on something will serialize it into a pre-stringified json object.
 You must call `JSON.stringify` to make it a string.
 Serialization works through the following alorithm:

-1. If `value` is an array, all items in the array will be have `Serialize` called on them (with `classType` argument if given).
+1. If `value` is an array, all items in the array will have `Serialize` called on them (with `classType` argument if given).

 2. If `classType` is given, the `value` is considered like an instance of this object class (see `3` and `4`).

-3. If `value` is an object that has any properties marked with a serializtion annotation, or inherits any properties marked for serialization, only those properties marked for serialization will be serialized.
+3. If `value` is an object that has any properties marked with a serialization annotation, or inherits any properties marked for serialization, only those properties marked for serialization will be serialized.
 Anything without an annotation will not have `Serialize` called on them.

 4. If `value` is an object that does not have any properties marked for serialization and does not inherit any properties marked for serialization, all keys in that object will be serialized as primtives, unless the value at a given key is an instance of a class with serialized properties, in which case it will be serialized as described above in 2.